-The Year 12 Cohort of 2016 performed extremely well, with the cohort maintaining our standing in the Top 100 Schools list for the HSC, ranked 70th.
-This is an excellent performance and illustrates the high standards that are maintained here at Macquarie Grammar School in both student performance and teaching and learning standards.
+The Year 12 Cohort of 2017 performed extremely well, with the cohort maintaining our standing in the Top 150 Schools list for the HSC, ranked 149th.
+This is an excellent performance and illustrates the high standards that are maintained at Macquarie Grammar School both in student performance and teaching and learning outcomes.